One of the most common questions we ask ourselves when we think about exercise is, “Why does my ear clog when I workout?”

 - In addition to these factors, if you have a habit of picking or rubbing your ears frequently, this can cause an ear clogging problem.

-- Sometimes when we are running or doing exercises, our hands sweat in addition to the sweat coming from our bodies in hot conditions and during workouts.
+- Sometimes when we run or exercise, our hand’s sweat in addition to the sweat coming from our bodies in hot conditions and during workouts.

 - Continued use of cotton swabs can also cause this problem; if you have a habit of pushing cotton swabs into your ears.

-- Bacteria can also take advantage of the skin inside your ear canal to attach and multiply, which will eventually lead to infection.
+- Bacteria can also take advantage of the skin inside your ear canal to attach and multiply, eventually leading to infection.
 When you work out, sweat from your body can gather in your hair and form an ideal environment for bacteria to thrive.
 Another problem that some people have reported is Ear wax build-up.

 - If you have been working out for a long time, your ear canal may fill with cotton, which blocks the entrance to your ear and makes it hard to hear sounds from the outside world.